How does Northern Parade Schools know if children need extra help?

 How will Northern Parade Schools support my child?

-Our Inclusion Manager oversees all support and progress of any child requiring additional support across the school.
+Our Inclusion Manager and SENCo oversee all support and progress of any child requiring additional support across the school.
 The class teacher will oversee, plan and work with each child with SEND in their class to ensure that progress in every area is made.
 There may be a Teaching Assistant (TA) working with your child either individually or as part of a group; if this is seen as necessary by the class teacher.
 The regularity of these sessions will be explained to parents when the support starts.

 How will the curriculum be matched to my child’s needs?

 All work within class is pitched at an appropriate level so that all children are able to access according to their specific needs.
 Typically this might mean that in a lesson there would be three different levels of work set for the class, however on occasions this can be individually differentiated.
 The benefit of this type of differentiation is that all children can access a lesson and learn at their level.

 How do we know if my child is making progress?